 Sustainable Waste Management

-Waste volume capable of reuse of total waste quantity
+Waste volume capable of reuse at of total waste quantity

-73.76%Waste management from business operations (Alternative Purpose) by
+63.83%Waste management from business operations (Alternative Purpose) from the total amount of waste

 Supporting the SDGs